 West Virginia is an isolated state, surrounded by deep forests, mountains, and miles of uninhabited land.
 Known for its grittiness and, sadly, for its poverty, West Virginia also has creepy stories.

-West Virginia has an odd assortment of cryptids, possible alien sightings, and a lot of Civil War ghosts.
-These creepy stories from West Virginia are exactly what you want to hear late at night as you drive through its desolate highways.
+West Virginia has an odd assortment of cryptids, some possible alien sightings, and a lot of Civil War ghosts.
+These creepy stories from West Virginia are exactly what you want to hear late at night as you drive its desolate highways.

 The Mothman is a cryptid that was spotted up in West Virginia in the 1960s (and has allegedly appeared in other locations, from ancient times to present day).
 Mothman is said to be a harbinger of misfortune or doom wherever it appears.
 Its first appearance in West Virginia dates to 1966 in Clendenin, WV, when a man digging a grave saw a bird-like creature.
 That same year, it appeared to two young couples outside of a former TNT plant, where it was described by one of the men as being "shaped like a man, but bigger, maybe six or seven feet tall, with big wings folded against its back."
 The Mothman was allegedly seen later that evening by a building contractor who described the creature as having eyes like "bicycle reflectors."

 Between 1966 and 1967, many people had Mothman sightings.
 In 1967, the Silver Bridge that connected Point Pleasant, WV, and Gallipolis, OH, collapsed during rush hour traffic, killing 46 people.
 Author John Keel wrote in his book The Mothman Prophecies (which was later made into a movie of the same name) that the collapse of the bridge seems to have been caused by or at least foretold by Mothman.
 Mothman legends have also been tied to stories of run-ins with the "Men in Black," who are believed to be government spooks.